itpropro/nuxt-oidc-auth/README.md

 - Keycloak
 - Microsoft
 - Microsoft Entra ID (previously Azure AD)
+- Microsoft Entra ID for Customers (successor of AAD B2C)
 - Generic OIDC

 You can add a generic OpenID Connect provider by using the `oidc` provider key in the configuration.
 Remember to set the required fields and expect your provider to behave slightly different than defined in the OAuth and OIDC specifications.